PreciselyData/compose-chart-api/README.md

 ### Go Build

-Once you have created your Go [src](https://golang.org/doc/install#testing) directory, run `go get -d -u github.com/PitneyBowes/compose-chart-api/example/go-chart` to download the example application and `pic` package code.
-If you followed the default steps to create your Go `src` directory then the code should now be in the `%USERPROFILE%\go\src\github.com\PitneyBowes\compose-chart-api` directory on Windows, or the `~/go/src/github.com/PitneyBowes/compose-chart-api` directory on Linux.
+From a command prompt, run `go get -d -u github.com/PreciselyData/compose-chart-api/example/go-chart` to download the example application and `pic` package code.
+The code should now be in the `%GOPATH%\src\github.com\PreciselyData\compose-chart-api` directory on Windows, or the `$GOPATH/src/github.com/PreciselyData/compose-chart-api` directory on Linux.
+Change to this directory in your command prompt.

 To build a shared library, the environment variable `CGO_ENABLED` must be set to `1`.
 To build the 32-bit DLL, the environment variable `GOARCH` must be set to `386`.
-The default value for `CGO_ENABLED` is `1`, but changing the value of `GOARCH` also changes `CGO_ENABLED` to `0`, so make sure you set `CGO_ENABLED` after setting `GOARCH` to build the 32-bit DLL on 64-bit Windows.
+The default value for `CGO_ENABLED` is `1`, but changing the value of `GOARCH` also changes `CGO_ENABLED` to `0`, so make sure you set `CGO_ENABLED` back to `1` after setting `GOARCH` to build the 32-bit DLL on 64-bit Windows.
 You shouldn't need to set either of these environment variables otherwise, but you can run `go env` to check they are correct before building.

-From the `example/go-chart` subdirectory, the command to build is:
+Change directory to `example/go-chart` and run the following to build the example:
 ```
 go build -buildmode=c-shared -o go-chart.dll
 ```
 Replace `.dll` with `.so` when building on Linux.
 If you omit the `-o` option, the output will be created without an extension.

 ## Installing the example